alexzedev/Magic_nn/README.md

 Uses : Usually used in output layer of a binary classification, where result is either 0 or 1, as value for sigmoid function lies between 0 and 1 only so, result can be predicted easily to be 1 if value is greater than 0.5 and 0 otherwise.

 ![alt text](https://github.com/alexzedev/Magic_nn/blob/main/relu_sigm.png?raw=true)

+And used Adam Optimizer Algorithm
+Adam(Adaptive Moment Estimation) is an adaptive optimization algorithm that was created specifically for deep neural network training.
+It can be viewed as a fusion of momentum-based stochastic gradient descent and RMSprop.
+It scales the learning rate using squared gradients, similar to RMSprop, and leverages momentum by using the gradient’s moving average rather than the gradient itself, similar to SGD with momentum.